rmastand/MODProducer/README.md

 ####create_registry.py:
-- [x] Is there a reason this isn't in the utilities folder?
-Alternatively, does download.py need to be in a separate utilities folder?
 - [ ] Can you put comments at the beginning of this file saying how to run it?  (i.e. what the arguments are and what this does?)
 This comment holds for all of the .py files that the user might call directly.

-####data:
-- [ ] This directory has a bit misleading name, since it isn't data.
-I would call this "databases" instead.
-I would put the list of validated runs here.

 ####file_paths:
 - [ ] It is a bad idea to have many nested folders if you don't need them.
 If you move the list of validated runs to the databases folder, then inside in the file_paths, you can directly have a jet_primary_remote folder and jet_primary_small.txt